gchudnov/kprojekt/res/BUILD.md

 ./native-image-build.sh
 ```

-After building with `native-image`, the files:
+When building with `native-image`, the files:

 ```
 -H:JNIConfigurationResources=META-INF/native-image/jni-config.json \